Meister182/PyAcademy/day_1/README.md

     - Using variables (fstrings, add, append, ...)
 - ## Flow Control
     - If, else, elif
-        - Introducion to Boolean operators (True, False, and, or)
+        - Introduction to Boolean operators (True, False, and, or)
         - Introduction to None, Not, in, is
     - switch
     - Loops: